Connecticut Court Records

 - Psychiatrist and/or psychologist and patient

-- Physician, surgeon or healthcare provider and patient
+- Physician, surgeon, or healthcare provider and patient

 - Social worker and the party consulting the social worker.